 I consider Dr. Mary Molt, the Assistant Director of Housing and Dining at Kansas State University to be my mentor.
 Throughout my college career she has helped me with big decisions and guided me throughout my internship at Derby Dining Center at Kansas State University.

-of the challenges students like you face in today's world of
+What are some of the challenges students like you face in today's world of foodservice?

 Foodservice is a very competitive world.
 You want to make sure that you are part of different opportunities to keep your resume competitive.

 What have you learned that you will apply to your career?